 RELATED: Love activities that explore color?
 Me too.
 Here are 35+ Brilliant Color Activities you’ll adore.

-There are never too many lines you can have in your Breakfast Invitations and late afternoon activities.
-Show them, touch them, talk about them!
+You can never have too many lines in your Breakfast Invitations and late afternoon activities.
+Show them, touch them, and talk about them!

-Beginning Sounds: Here is where preschoolers recognize the sound to letter relationships and often use inventive spelling.
-The first letters in words match with the correct beginning sound.
+- Beginning Sounds: Here is where preschoolers recognize the sound-to-letter relationships and often use inventive spelling.
+The first letters in words match the correct beginning sound.

-To move through the stages, we must offer various ways for children to explore lines, curves, and tracking their eyes from left to right.
+To move through the stages, we must offer children various ways to explore lines, and curves and track their eyes from left to right.
 Move over rain clouds and sick days.
 This activity is coming at ya!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.